tomszilagyi/tomszilagyi.github.io/_pages/payment-matching.md

 done.
 It is super simple but improves the quality of the matches quite a bit.
-When breaking the transaction's description string into tokens, by default every substring separated by spaces (ie. conventional words) will be a token.
+When breaking the transaction's description string into tokens, by default every substring separated by spaces (i.e. conventional words) will be a token.
 (The tokens are not case sensitive, so everything is converted to uppercase.)
 The comma `,` and the slash `/` are also taken as token separators.